jp-fosterson/pandocblog/README.md

 The source page template is stored in `src/templates/page.html`.
 It uses [Pandoc template syntax](https://pandoc.org/MANUAL.html#templates) for substitution variables.
 It's divided into three `div`s: `header`, `main`, and `footer`.
 The header section is formatted like a title banner, the main section is where the page content goes, and the footer is set up to contain ancillary information like social media links, copyright notices, etc.

+### Adding Posts

+Blog posts are added by putting date-coded markdown files in the `src/posts/` directory.
+Post filenames must conform to the pattern `YYYY-MM-DD-a-file-name.md`, similar to the convention used in Jekyll.
+Running `make` converts these posts to HTML files in the `site/posts/` directory and updates the site index page.
+(Note that, unlike with Jekyll, there are no /year/month/day subdirectories.)

+### Adding Pages that aren't Posts

+Markdown pages in the `src/pages/` directory (or any subdirectories) are converted to HTML and placed in the `site/` directory.
+For example `src/pages/about.md` produces the page `site/about.md`.
+Raw HTML pages in `pages` are copied to the corresponding place in the `site/` directory.
+No transformation of any kind is applied to them.

+Once deployed, non-post pages will be accessible directly by URL, but won't be automatically linked from anywhere within the site.
+In order for them to be visible or accessible from within the site, you must link to them from within a post or another page.
+One method is to link them from the page header or footer in the page template, `src/templates/page.html`  The "About" page is linked in this way.

 ### Images and other assets

 When you `make` the site or `make assets` the entire contents of `src/assets` is copied into `site/assets`, unmodified.
 To use these files, link them using site-relative links, as in `![Never gonna give you up.](/assets/astley.jpg).`